-The discount rate used to measure the total pension liability was 7.15%.
+The discount rate used to measure the total pension liability was 6.90%.
 The projection of cash flows used to determine the discount rate assumed that contributions from plan members will be made at the current member contribution rates and that contributions from employers will be made at statutory required rates, actuarially determined.
 Based on those assumptions, the Plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return for those pension plans' investments were applied to all periods of projected benefit payments to determine the total pension liability.

 The long-term expected rate of return on pension plan investments was determined using a building-block method in which expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.

-In determining the long-term expected rate of return, the CalPERS' staff took into account both short-term and long-term market return expectations as well as the expected pension fund cash flows.
-Using historical returns of all the funds' asset classes, expected compound (geometric) returns were calculated over the short term (first 10 years) and the long-term (11+ years) using a building-block approach.
-Using the expected nominal returns for both short term and long term, the present value of benefits was calculated for each fund.
-The expected rate of return was set by calculating the single equivalent expected return that arrived at the same present value of benefits for cash flows as the one calculated using both short-term and long-term returns.
-The expected rate of return was then set equal to the single equivalent rate calculated above and adjusted to account for assumed administrative expenses.
+In determining the long-term expected rate of return, the CalPERS' staff took into account both short-term and long-term market return expectations.
+Using historical returns of all the funds' asset classes, expected compound (geometric) returns were calculated over the next 20 years using a building-block approach.
+The expected rate of return was then adjusted to account for assumed administrative expenses of 10 Basis points.
+The expected real rates of return by asset class are as follows:

-The following table reflects long-term expected real rate of return by asset class.
-The rate of return was calculated using the capital market assumptions applied to determine the discount rate.

-Assumed

-Target Real Return Real Return

-Asset Class Allocation Years 1-10 (1) Years 11+ (2)
+Asset Class Assumed Target Allocation Real Return (1,2)

-Public Equity 50.00% 4.80% 5.98%

-Fixed Income 28.00 1.00 2.62

-Inflation Assets - 0.77 1.81
+Global Equity - Cap-weighted 30.00% 4.54%

+Global Equity - Non-Cap-

+weighted 12.00 3.84

-Private Equity 8.00 6.30 7.23
+Private Equity 13.00 7.28

+Treasury 5.00 0.27

+Mortgage-backed Securities 5.00 0.50

+Investment Grade Corporates 10.00 1.56

+High Yield 5.00 2.27

+Emerging Market Debt 5.00 2.48

+Private Debt 5.00 3.57

-Real Estate 13.00 3.75 4.93
+Real Estate 15.00 3.21

-Liquidity 1.00 - (0.92)
+Leverage (5.00) (0.59)

-(1) An expected inflation of 2.0% used for this period.
+(1) An expected inflation of 2.30% used for this period.